chat-cli/chat-cli/README.md

 ## Commands

-There are currently three ways to interact with foundation models through this interface.
+There are currently four ways to interact with foundation models through this interface.

 1. Send a single prompt to an LLM from the command line using the `prompt` command
 2. Start an interactive chat with an LLM using the `chat` command
 3. Generate an image with the `image` command
+4. **NEW:** Use autonomous agents to perform file operations with the `agentic` command

 ## Configuration